Department of Nutrition

 Advising

 All majors have a primary academic advisor in the department.
 Undergraduate students are encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
-Advisors, the program director, and the Office of Student Affairs staff work with current and prospective majors by appointment (see contact information above).
+Advisors, the program director, and the Office of Student Affairs staff work with current and prospective majors by appointment (see the "Contacts" tab at the top of this page).
 Departmental academic advising is particularly important for those majors who are considering going on to graduate school.
 Further information on courses, undergraduate research opportunities, the honors program, careers, and graduate schools may be obtained from the department’s website.

 Distinguished Professors